 Laminate: Laminate flooring is a great, affordable option for wood-lovers.
 They offer the looks and feel of real wood, at a fraction of the cost and weight.
 Laminate floors are not adhered to the subflooring, so you can install insulation or padding to muffle noises, increase energy efficiency, and comfort.

 If you need help deciding what RV flooring suits you best, or you need help installing it, contact Remnant King Carpet today.
 Our team of qualified experts will be happy to help you install your dream flooring.
-GIve us a call at 206.488.0169 or fill out our online contact form for a free consultation.
+GIve us a call or fill out our online contact form for a free consultation.
 Contact us now!